RI-imaging/DryMass/docs/tutorials/t03_background_geometry.rst

   [roi]
   dist border px = 0

-The bead in the final measurement is now included in the analysis.
+The bead in the final measurement is now included in the analysis, yielding values for refractive index and radius.

 .. figure:: t03_bead_border.jpg